-At the beginning of October 1701, the ship Merestein set sail for the East departing from Texel.
-The Merestein sailed for the VOC, the Dutch East India trading company.
-The journey to Batavia could not be completed, however.
-The ship struck ground at Jutten Island when entering Saldhandra Bay near the Cape of Good Hope, South Africa.
+At the beginning of October 1701, the ship Merestein set sail for the East after departing from Texel.
+The Merestein sailed for the Dutch East India trading company (VOC).
+The vessel was heavily laden with a valuable consignment of silver specie for Batavia.

 The men that had survived did so by swimming to Jutten Island.
-However, they were in a perilous situation due to the lack of food and water on the small, rocky island.
+However, they were in a perilous situation due to the lack of food and water on the small rocky island.
 The day after the unfortunate event, two men set out on a raft of broken timbers in search of help in which they succeeded.

 The ships Wezel and Amij were sent to save crew and cargo.
-They even attempted to reenact the way the Merestein entered the bay in order to find the site of the wreck in an attempt to salvage some elements of the ship.
+They even attempted to re-enact the way the Merestein entered the bay in order to find the site of the wreck in an attempt to salvage some elements of the ship.
 The cargo was lost, unfortunately.

 |People on board||200|

 On board the Merestein were several chests of silver coins.
 She carried large amounts of silver with her for the purchase of goods in the East.
 Because of these high-value contents, salvage attempts had been done in 1728.
 John Lethbridge tried to salvage some of the ship's cargo but failed to locate the wreck due to large waves which broke over the site.
 Thus, when the ship wrecked in 1702 several salvage attempts were undertaken.
 However, Jutten Island proved to be a difficult place to dive, and no attempt was taken until modern times.